tristanqtn/DevOps-Haven/README.md

 ![All tests succes](./images/tests.png)

+If you don't have Redis installed and you can't install it, don't worry we've created a [Docker Compose file](./labs/tools/standalone_redis/docker-compose.yaml).
+Run the `docker compose up` command in the given folder `./labs/tools/standalone_redis/`, this will start a standalone Redis server with the correct port mapping.

 ## Documentation

 A Swagger generator has been added to the API.
 The API description is available at [API Docs](http://localhost:3000/api-docs)